coreyb-git/asciidoctor-pdf-mathjax/README.md

 - Ensure your system has internet access during the first run, as MathJax may need to fetch resources required for rendering MathJax and LaTeX (subsequent runs can work offline).

+  Also note that messages emitted on the command line while the asciidoctor-pdf program runs will alert you to any failures during the rendering process.
+Issues with specific stem blocks, that aren't outright crashes of this extension, indicate a peculiarity with the LaTeX notation you have used that is preventing it from being understood, and thus it can't be rendered as an SVG image and embedded into the final PDF.
+Check your notation for minor issues you may have overlooked.

 #### Supported Fonts

 By setting the `:math-font: <Font Name>` attribute in the heading of your adoc file, or with `-a math-font=<Font Name>` on the command line, you can choose the font you prefer.
 Available fonts in MathJax v2 are: